Umami Pot

 Step 4

-Return the dashi to the pot and bring it to a boil.
-Once boiling, add the onion slices and simmer them over low heat for 5 minutes.
-Then, turn off the heat, add salt and soy sauce, and let the flavors blend.
+Return the dashi to the pot and bring it back to a boil.
+Once it boils, add the onion slices and simmer over low heat for 5 minutes.
+Then, turn off the heat, add salt and soy sauce, and let the flavors meld.

 Japanese onion soup_instruction-5